CHILD CARE CENTER

 Agapé staff is unable to disburse medication unless the above regulations are adhered to.

-At this time as per COVID-19 regulations, all tours are given virtually.
-When COVID restrictions are lifted, parents are welcome to visit Agapé at any time.
 We encourage you to visit and observe your child’s class and see the wonderful things that are taking place.
 We are open from 6:30 am – 6:30 pm.
 Parents are welcome to stop in at any time or can call the director to schedule an appointment.

 Methods of Parental Notification